The new 3 bucket system for safe washing.

 How we use them - Wheels first

 Grab a bottle of Wheely Clean if it's a badly brake dust affected wheel, or the pH balanced Orange Agent all-purpose cleaner if it's mostly just grime, or if the Wheely Clean smell annoys you.
 Spray 5-8 sprays all around the surface of the wheel.
-Using your desired wheel brushes, dip them into the Wheels bucket suds mixture and wash the wheel face and dish thoroughly.
+Using your desired wheel brushes (like our Nuts and Guts or Little Chubby), dip them into the Wheels bucket suds mixture and wash the wheel face and dish thoroughly.
 Then rinse the dirty brushes out in the Rinse bucket to clean off the grime and dirt, and then go back to the Wheels bucket and continue cleaning.
 This will keep your wash water cleaner and much more effective.
-You can use a longer handled brush with this same technique to get into the wheel well too.
+You can use a longer handled brush (like our Big Black One) with this same technique to get into the wheel well too.
 Once you're happy the wheel and wheel well is all done, rinse it clean with your pressure washer or hose and move onto the next wheel.

 Two Bucket Wash Technique

-Place your Grit Guards into the bottom of both buckets.
+Place your Great Barrier Thingys into the bottom of both buckets.
 We prefer two in the Rinse bucket to help further stop the grit and grime swirling back up and getting into your wash tool; it is optional, but one is still better than none.
 You want to fill the Rinse bucket with water.
 This bucket will be used to rinse your microfibre wash mitt, glove or pad and helps tremendously with minimising wash induced swirls and scratches.
-In the second bucket, fill to half to 2/3rds of the bucket, then put in 30ml of Nanolicious Wash or 50ml of Wax Wash using some pressure from the hose to get the desired, thick sudsiness.
+In the second bucket, fill to half to 2/3rds of the bucket, then put in 30ml of Nanolicious Wash, 50ml of Auto Body Gel, or 50ml of Wax Wash using some pressure from the hose to get the desired, thick sudsiness.

 Wash the car from top to bottom, rinsing your wash tool out by giving it a good thrash and wring out in the clean water Rinse bucket after each section (one section could be a panel, or half a panel depending on how dirty the car is).